stevendaye/adventure-capitalist/README.md

 - _**Write unit and integration tests for the application**_: In every software development lifecycle, tests are written to ensure the application behaves the way we expect and spot bugs at very early stage.
 Some end-to-end API tests were covered with Postam for the sim-game.
 But it is safer and best practice to write unit and integration tests that covers the whole application.
 So we would start testing all our components with *JEST*, then some functionalities with *Enzyme*.
 We would use *Mocha* to test our controllers, and models in the backend.
 If given time, we would also automate our test with *Puppeteer*.

 - _**Make animations and give the art illustrations a better look**_: The illustrations drawn are fine.
 But it may be missing more professional touch to be of very high quality.
-It would be fantastic to make it look more like the ones we see on the **Game Closure** website.
+It would be greater to make it look more like the ones we see on the **Game Closure** website.
 They are neater, and very catchy.
 Also, why not give it a 3D feel and make some animations as we would see in games?